adebola-io/enjoy-your-day/README.md

-# development
+# Enjoy Your Day!
-A setup for spawning up quick, Docker based developer environments.
+A PWA for generating itineraries for your day.